shalanah/rosie-rive/README.md

 # Rosie Rive

-A for-fun animation study of Rosie the Robot from the Jetsons to learn more about how to use Rive.
+A for-fun animation study of Rosie the Robot.
+Made for my own educational purposes to learn Rive, animation, and has NO affiliation with the The Jetsons.

 ## Running